Fiscal Year (FY)

 The individual designated by the grantee to direct the project supported by the grant.
 Searches for projects conducted by a particular individual can either be performed by entering their last name, first name, or both.
 Use the % wildcard feature when only partial information is known.
 Click the Enter several PI/Project Leader names link to search for multiple PI's.
 A maximum of 100 entries can be made, and each name pair (last name, first name) must be separated by a semi-colon.

 This can be used to search for an institution or other entity, including an individual that applies for or receives a grant, contract, or cooperative agreement.
-The % wildcard feature may be used if only a portion of the name is known.
 The LOOKUP feature will offer selections that meet the 3-character minimum entry according to the requirements; contained anywhere in an organizations name or specifically at its beginning.

 A unique number assigned to an organization by Dun and Bradstreet Information Services.